 Installing solar panels can be an expensive endeavor.
 However, if you have the money to put up to do it, they will pay off over time.
-With the Green movement sweeping across the states, there are many added incentives for installing solar panels, whether for personal use or for your business.
+With the Green movement sweeping across the states, there are many added incentives for installing solar panels, whether for personal use or your business.

 Most utility companies will offer rebates per amount of power that your solar system produces, measured in Watts.
 On your power bill, you will see that you are charged based on the number of Kilowatt hours that you consume.
 When you install a solar system, its purpose isn’t to directly power your utilities as some may think.
-The power is actually fed back into the electrical grid, and you will receive a deduction on your monthly bill based on the amount of power that you feed back into the grid.
+The power is fed back into the electrical grid, and you will receive a deduction on your monthly bill based on the amount of power that you feed back into the grid.

 With Florida Power and Light, for example, you can qualify for $2.00 per watt to be awarded back to you for having a residential unit installed.
-Commercial owners can qualify for anywhere from $1.00 to $2.00 for your DC wattage (DC stands for Direct Current as opposed to Alternating Current).
+Commercial owners can qualify for anywhere from $1.00 to $2.00 for their DC wattage (DC stands for Direct Current as opposed to Alternating Current).
 You need to apply for annual rebates that will be awarded on a first come first serve basis.
 For residential customers, they offer up to $20,000 and commercial up to $50,000.
 This is just one utility company, and these numbers will vary depending on the utility company in your area.

 Progress Energy is another large utility company in the Central Florida area.
 They offer similar savings as Florida Power and Light for systems between 2kW and 10kW in size.
 You need to apply for their rebates well in advance if you want to stand a chance at receiving them.
 In most cases, this means filling out your paperwork at least a year in advance and sometimes more.